Rob's plants

 Sawflies

 Another group of members of the hymenoptera, the order that includes bees and wasps, are the sawflies.
-I see more of their larvae (a few of which you can see on the crawlers page) than adults, but here's one:
+I see more of their larvae (a few of which you can see on the crawlers page) than adults, but here's a couple: argidae argid sawfly

 Visitors to this page have left the following comments

 I welcome comments about my web pages; feel free to use the form below to leave feedback about this particular page.
 For the benefit of other visitors to these pages, I will list any relevant comments you leave, and if appropriate, I will update my page to correct mis-information.
-Faced with an ever-increasing onslaught of spam, I'm forced to discard any comments including html markups.
-Please submit your comment as plain text.
+Note that I discard any comments including html markups, so please submit your comment as plain text.
 If you have a comment about the website as a whole, please leave it in my guestbook.
 If you have a question that needs a personal response, please e-mail me.

 Your name